 GRAMMAR AND VOCABULARY IN ACADEMIC AND PROFESSIONAL ENGLISH

 The blog particularly seeks to clarify advanced topics in English grammar, vocabulary and pronunciation that give the greatest problems to speakers of other languages when they are involved in academic and professional communication.
-The topics have come to the author’s attention as a result of extensive experience reading international students’ efforts to write academic English.
+The topics have come to the author’s attention as a result of extensive experience reading international students’ efforts to write academic and professional English.

 1. Regular posts about rarely-analysed English language learning problems.

 2. Learning materials that have been used in the writer’s past English classes.

 3. Technical papers that indicate the thinking behind the materials.